learn-co-students/js-rails-as-api-rendering-different-content-types-using-rails-london-web-111819/README.md

 This isn't very fancy, but **_this is actually enough for us to start using our JavaScript skills and access with a fetch request_**.
 To check this out yourself, in this code-along, there is an HTML file, `example_frontend.html`.
-Replace `BirdsController` with the code above, start up the Rails server (don't forget to migrate!) and open `example_frontend.html`.
+Replace `BirdsController` with the code above, start up the Rails server and open `example_frontend.html`.
 From the browser's console, with the Rails server running, run the following:

 ```js
 fetch('http://localhost:3000/birds').then(response => response.text()).then(text => console.log(text))